Frequently Asked Questions

 Q. What is the deadline to apply for scholarships at UTC?

 A. We trust that students and parents alike will instead consider when an application is Available, and not the Deadline.
 With this in mind, the UTC Online Scholarship Application opens August 15th for First-Time Freshmen, Continuing Students and Transfer students.
 These applications are used to award funds for the NEXT academic year.
-The deadline for the UTC Scholarship Application is February 1st, 2014 for First-Time Freshmen/Continuing Students and July 1, 2014 for New Transfer students.
+The deadline for the UTC Scholarship Application is the following February 1st for First-Time Freshmen/Continuing Students and July 1st for New Transfer students.
 The federal FAFSA opens on January 1st of each year.
 Please, do NOT delay in submitting either of these applications because UTC scholarship funds are LIMITED; and some federal and some State of TN funds are limited as well.

 Q. I have not yet received notice of my acceptance to UTC, but I want to apply for scholarships.
 How do I log on to the online scholarship application?